-- Make sure that there is enough room for your toes.
-Generally speaking, you want there to be a thumbs width between the shoe and the top of your toe
+- Make sure there is enough room for your toes; there should be a thumb’s width between the shoe and the top of your toe

 - Check the shoe’s width; you want to have enough space so that you can spread out your feet